hwlim/Cutlery/README.md

 ```bash
 git clone https://github.com/hwlim/Cutlery
 ```
-- **Cutlery** can be clonned to any location as far as you properly declare the environment variable below.
+Currently, LimLabBase also contains a folder, Cutlery.
+But **Cutlery** can be clonned to any location as far as you properly declare the environment variable below.

 ### 1.2.
 Declare environment for Cutlery in .bash_profile (or .bashrc)